Nursing

 • Strengths you bring to doctoral study.

-• Statement of personal research interests related to one of our three research focus areas: Innovations to Improve Health and Health Systems, Wellness in Vulnerable and Underserved Populations, and Symptom and Health Behavior Science.
+• Statement of personal research interests related to one of our three research focus areas: Innovations to Improve Health and Health Systems, Population health and health disparities, and Symptom and Health Behavior Science.
 Include the rationale for your intended research focus.

 • Identification of one or more potential PhD prepared nursing research faculty mentor(s) to supervise your doctoral training.